Josemyr1993/jenkins_argo_cd_harbor_docker_kubernetes/README.md

 <img src="https://github.com/Josemyr1993/jenkins_argo_cd_harbor_docker_kubernetes/blob/main/argocd_image.gif" heigh="1000" width="1000">

-:label: At this point we execute sync manually to force deployment of new pods by calling a kubernetes option (--force);
+:label: At this point we execute sync manually to force deployment of new pods by calling a kubernetes option in ArgoCD (--force);
 <br>

 <br>